Copenhagen Coronavirus Information

 - Public transport only for essential journeys

-- All events and large gatherings banned until further notice
+- All large gatherings banned until further notice

 Every citizen must comply with the above-stated measures.
 The relevant authorities are given the right to enforce them through fines and by dispersing gatherings.

 If you’re at home, you probably have a shelf full of books that you’ve always wanted to read but never got to.
 Or perhaps you have some texts that you’ve saved on your phone under “read later.”
 This is the perfect time to take your mind off the current stressful situation and dive into a literary world, at least for a an hour or two a day.